tylersfoot/tylersbot/README.md

 ## Setup

-Follow these steps to set up and run the bot:
+The bot can be run [manually](#manual-setup) using Python and a virtual environment, or using [Docker](#docker-setup) for containerized deployment.

+### Troubleshooting

+- If you encounter any issues, ensure all dependencies are installed correctly and that your .env file is properly configured
+- For more help, feel free to reach out!

+---

+## Manual setup

 ### 1. Install Python

 Ensure you have **Python 3.9 or higher** installed on your system.
-You can download Python [here!](https://www.python.org/downloads/)
+You can download Python [here](https://www.python.org/downloads/).

 ### 2. Clone the Repository

-Download or clone this repository to your local machine:
+Download or clone the repository to your local machine:

 ```bash
 git clone https://github.com/tylersfoot/tylersbot.git